 A subset $A$ of a topological space $X$ is called \emph{regular open} if $\operatorname{int}_X(\operatorname{cl}_X(A))=A$.

-We recall that a topological space $X$ is said to be \begin{itemize} \item \emph{semiregular} if $X$ has a base consisting of regular open subsets; \item \emph{quasiregular} if for any non-empty open set $U\subset X$ there exists a non-empty open set $V\subset U$ such that $\operatorname{cl}_X(V) \subseteq U$; \item \emph{compact} if each open cover of $X$ has a finite subcover; \item \emph{sequentially compact} if each sequence $\{x_i\}_{i\in\mathbb{N}}$ of $X$ has a convergent subsequence in $X$; \item \emph{countably compact} if each open countable cover of $X$ has a finite subcover; \item \emph{countably compact at a subset} $A\subseteq X$ if every infinite subset $B\subseteq A$ has an accumulation point $x$ in $X$; \item \emph{countably pracompact} if there exists a dense subset $A$ in $X$ such that $X$ is countably compact at $A$; \item \emph{pseudocompact} if each locally finite open cover of $X$ is finite; \item $k$-\emph{space} if a subset $F\subset X$ is closed in $X$ if and only if $F\cap K$ is closed in $K$ for every compact subspace $K\subseteq X$. \end{itemize} According to Theorem~3.10.22 of \cite{Engelking1989}, a Tychonoff topological space $X$ is pseudocompact if and only if each continuous real-valued function on $X$ is bounded.
+We recall that a topological space $X$ is said to be \begin{itemize} \item \emph{semiregular} if $X$ has a base consisting of regular open subsets; \item \emph{quasiregular} if for any non-empty open set $U\subset X$ there exists a non-empty open set $V\subset U$ such that $\operatorname{cl}_X(V) \subseteq U$; \item \emph{compact} if each open cover of $X$ has a finite subcover; \item \emph{sequentially compact} if each sequence $\{x_i\}_{i\in\mathbb{N}}$ of $X$ has a convergent subsequence in $X$; \item \emph{countably compact} if each open countable cover of $X$ has a finite subcover; \item \emph{countably compact at a subset} $A\subseteq X$ if every infinite subset $B\subseteq A$ has an accumulation point $x$ in $X$; \item \emph{countably pracompact} if there exists a dense subset $A$ in $X$ such that $X$ is countably compact at $A$; \item \emph{feebly compact} if each locally finite open cover of $X$ is finite; \item \emph{pseudocompact} if $X$ is Tychonoff and each continuous real-valued function on $X$ is bounded; \item $k$-\emph{space} if a subset $F\subset X$ is closed in $X$ if and only if $F\cap K$ is closed in $K$ for every compact subspace $K\subseteq X$. \end{itemize} According to Theorem~3.10.22 of \cite{Engelking1989}, a Tychonoff topological space $X$ is feebly compact if and only if $X$ is Pseudocompact.